dclardy64/OpenStatus/README.markdown

 ## Installation
 For Debian and its derivatives, see [this page](http://www.nickmoeck.com/openstatus/) for install instructions.
 For other distros:

- - copy the contents of openstatus-server to your server
+ - copy openstatus-server, the "web" directory, and openstatus.db to your server
- - copy the contents of openstatus-client to your clients
+ - copy openstatus-client to your clients
- - edit the configuration files (located in etc/openstatus)
+ - copy and edit the configuration files (default location is /etc/openstatus/)
- - put the contents of usr/share/openstatus-server/ somewhere that your webserver can serve them from
+ - put the contents of "web" directory somewhere that your webserver can serve them from
  - edit config.php to point to the location of openstatus.db
  - ensure that the database file and its parent directory are owned by the user PHP scripts run as, and that that user can read and write to the database file.